 Then, something called a Content Management System, or “CMS”, came along.

 In simple terms, a content management system (CMS), is a website maintenance tool for non-technical users.
 It is a web application designed to make it easy for non-technical users to add, edit and manage content on their website.

 A Content Management System not only helps businesses with your content creation and editing, it also takes care of a number of “behind the scenes” management functions such as:

 - Store web content in an organized way

 - Make web content easily searchable and indexable

 - Keep track of registered users, including user permissions, logins and security settings

 - Allows multiple users to collaborate, edit and publish content easily

 A CMS stores all of your documents, images, videos and any other type of online content in an organized way, allowing you to quickly and easily add, retrieve, edit, delete and publish content on your site.
-A CMS also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different sections of the website or blog.
+A content management system also allows multiple editors and authors to access, manage, and work on your site’s content and publish it under different parts of your site.